Essential Oils For Cellulite

 Once absorbed into your bloodstream, these essential oils will really get to work boosting your circulatory system and stimulating the lymph flow.
 The elimination of toxins is absolutely vital in the treatment of cellulite, so drink plenty of water to help with this process.

 Don’t forget though, no matter what regime you choose you will still need to look at your diet and exercise more if you really want to beat this lumpy, bumpy problem.
 And you can’t expect a miracle cure if you only start treatments a month before your holiday!
-So the sooner you start, the sooner you will be ready to hit the beach with your new, lumpy-free body.
+So the sooner you start, the sooner you will be ready to hit the beach with your new, cellulite-free body.

 Copyright © Quinessence Aromatherapy Ltd 2011.
 Written by Sue Charles